Introduction

 We use spacer variables to account for old storage slots that are no longer being used.

-The name of a spacer variable MUST be in the format spacer_<slot>_<offset>_<length>
+The name of a spacer variable MUST be in the format spacer_<slot>_<offset>_<length> where

-is the original storage slot number, <offset>
+<slot> is the original storage slot number, <offset> is the original offset position

-is the original size of the variable.
+within the storage slot, and <length> is the original size of the variable.

-Spacers MUST be private
+Spacers MUST be private.

 Proxy by Default